Ptujec/LaunchBar/Todoist-Inbox/README.md

 Let's say you frequently add a task containing the word "exercise" to a project named "health".
 It is very likely that "health" will be on top of the list of projects/section/labels.
 So all you have to do is hit return.

+**Note:** Projects, sections, and labels are stored locally for better performance (in `~/Library/Application Support/LaunchBar/Action Support`).
+It’s not possible, nor really necessary, to update these fully automatically in the background.
+However, each time you use `⌘ ⏎` (command + return) to specify a project, section, or label, the next time you enter a task the action will update the data while you enter the new task.
+This approach should create the least friction while keeping the data fairly up to date in a semi-automatic way.

 ### Exclude Text From Being Parsed

 You can prevent text from being parsed by putting it in quotation marks.
 If you add a single quotation mark, your entry will be automatically wrapped in quotation marks.